CZ-NIC/django-pain/README.rst

         ...
     ]

-After installing ``django-pain`` package and configuring your django project, you need to generate migrations.
+After installing the ``django-pain`` package and configuring your Django project, you need to generate migrations.
 Call ``django-admin makemigrations``.
-These migrations depend on ``LANGUAGES`` and ``CURRENCIES`` settings, so think carefully how you set them.
+These migrations depend on ``LANGUAGES`` and ``CURRENCIES`` settings_, so think carefully how you set them.
 If you decide to change these settings in the future, you need to generate the migrations again.

-Also, JavaScript files use new ECMAScript 2017 notation and needs to be transpiled to work in most of current browsers.
+Also, JavaScript files use the new ECMAScript 2017 notation and need to be transpiled in order to work in most of current browsers.
-Assuming you have ``Node.js`` and ``npm`` installed, you first need to install necessary packages by calling ``npm install`` from the command line.
+Assuming you have ``Node.js`` and ``npm`` installed, you need to install necessary packages first by calling ``npm install`` from the command line.
-After that you can transpile the JavaScript code by calling ``npm run build``.
+After that, you can transpile the JavaScript code by calling ``npm run build``.

+.. _settings: `Other related settings`_

 ------------
 Requirements